Mercypearls/Celo-tutorial/README.md

   });

   it('should fetch external data', async function () {
+    await oracle.updateExternalData();
-    await oracle.fetchExternalData(1); // Replace 1 with the desired request ID const data = await oracle.data();
+    const data = await oracle.data();
     expect(data).to.equal(0); // Replace 0 with the expected fetched data value });
 });
 ```

-In this test, we deploy the Oracle contract and verify that the fetchExternalData function correctly initializes the data variable.
-Adjust the request ID and expected data value according to your use case.
+In this test, we deploy the Oracle contract and verify that the updateExternalData function correctly updates the data variable.
+Adjust the expected data value according to your use case.

 ## Compiling and Running Tests